If you have decided to open a private medical practice there are many considerations to be aware of when searching for a location.

 If you have the budget and the space needs work, ask what is the time frame for the renovations to be completed?

-Your clinic space should be designed to facilitate easy patient “flow” and should be well maintained by the building owners.
+The ideal clinic space is designed to facilitate easy patient “flow” and is well maintained by the building owners.

 These considerations are just the tip of the iceberg and all of them are negotiable.